ncats/blackboard/README.md

 match(n:`KG:1`) return n
 ```

-This should return a knowledge similar to the one shown here:
+This should return a knowledge graph similar to the one shown here:

 ![Asthma Knowledge Graph](asthma1.png)